lmarquezvg/AdaK/README.txt

               DTLZ2_MINUS, DTLZ3_MINUS, DTLZ4_MINUS, DTLZ5_MINUS, DTLZ6_MINUS,
               DTLZ7_MINUS, WFG1, WFG2, WFG3, WFG4, WFG5, WFG6, WFG7, WFG8,
               WFG9, WFG1_MINUS, WFG2_MINUS, WFG3_MINUS, WFG4_MINUS, WFG5_MINUS,
-              WFG6_MINUS, WFG7_MINUS, WFG8_MINUS, and WFG9_MINUS.
+              WFG6_MINUS, WFG7_MINUS, WFG8_MINUS, WFG9_MINUS, IMOP1, IMOP2,
+              IMOP3, IMOP4, IMOP5, IMOP6, IMOP7, IMOP8, VNT1, VNT2, and VNT3.

        OBJS
               It must be an integer greater than one.
 It represents the number of objective functions of the MOP.
-In our experiments, all MOPs are scaled to 3, 5, 8, and 10 objective functions.
+In our experiments, all MOPs from the DTLZ, WFG, Minus-DTLZ, and Minus-WFG test suites are scaled to 3, 5, 8, and 10 objective functions.
+The MOPs from the IMOP and VNT test suites are not scalable in the objective space.
+              IMOP1-IMOP3 have 2 objective functions, while IMOP4-IMOP8 and
+              VNT1-VNT3 have 3 objective functions.

        GENS
               It must be an integer greater than or equal to zero.
 It